Scientists Capture First Birth Of A Planet

 A team of about 120 scientists worked on the research, published in the journal Astronomy & Astrophysics.

-"It's a long-lasting and careful process," to characterize a young planet, says André Müller, who worked at the Max Planck Institute for Astronomy (MPIA) in Heidelberg, Germany.
+"It's a long-lasting and careful process," to characterize a young planet, says André Muller, who worked at the Max Planck Institute for Astronomy in Heidelberg, Germany.
 "We worked for at least a year on it on a daily basis."

 The planet's name?
 PDS 70 b.
 That's based on the name of the star it orbits, PDS 70.